PelleLille/hsl-docs/functions.rst

   :param string profile: ldap profile
   :param string lookup: value which will be inserted into the ldap query replacing ``%s`` (ldapescaped) or ``%x`` (raw, dangerous)
-  :param array override: options array
+  :param array override: override array
   :return: an array with LDAP entries or ``-1`` if an error occurred.
   :rtype: array or number